cabolanoz/boxful-web/README.md

 Frontend application for the Boxful Full Stack Engineer technical test.

 This project is built with Next.js, React, TypeScript, Ant Design, and Tailwind CSS.
-It connects to the Boxful API for user registration, login, authenticated session validation, and protected dashboard routes.
+It connects to the Boxful API for user registration, login, authenticated session validation, order creation, searchable order history, and CSV export.

 ## Tech Stack